 KNBA CAB Members

-The primary role of a KNBA CAB member is to be an ambassador for the radio station in the community; to engage the public and bring community feedback to the regular CAB meetings.
+The primary role of a KNBA CAB member is to provide feedback regarding the service to community by the radio station; to engage the public and bring information to regular CAB meetings.
 To review the stations issues and program goals with the intent to advise KNBA and parent company Koahnic Broadcast Corporation as to if the station is ‘reaching’ the target audience’s ears, hearts and minds.
 (Is the target audience aware, are they loyal, are they engaged).

 KNBA CAB Structure and Selection Process

-The KNBA Community Advisory Board consists of 7 members.
-Sitting CAB members nominate a CAB chair, approved and confirmed by KBC Board of Directors, that is responsible for representing the Community Advisory Board at Koahnic Broadcast Corporation meetings, opens and closes CAB meetings and leads discussions.
+The KNBA Community Advisory Board consists of a maximum of 9 members, minimum attendance of 5 for meetings to be official.
+Sitting CAB members nominate a CAB chair, approved and confirmed by KBC Board of Directors.
+The Chair is responsible for representing the Community Advisory Board at Koahnic Broadcast Corporation Board of Director's meetings, the Chair opens and closes CAB meetings and leads discussions.
 KNBA Program Director manages meeting announcements, communications and station reports.
 CAB members that consistently miss meetings may be dismissed and replaced as per the CAB chairs direction.
-CAB members serve a 3 year term after which they are approved for continued service or released.
-Any person in the community may request participation on the CAB by using the self-nomination process found on-line at knba.org.
+CAB members serve a 3 year term after which they can be approved for continued service or released.
+Any person in the community may request participation on the CAB by using the self-nomination process found on-line.
 Sitting CAB members review nomination requests as seats become available.
 The CAB chair takes nominee/s and submits to the KBC Board of Directors for final approval.

 What is a CAB?